-up the need for setting priorities in the use of available Cal-Vet loan funds.
+"This bill again points Governor Reagan said: up the need for setting priorities in the use of available Cal-Vet loan funds.
 The Department of Veterans Affairs has done a good job with the limited bond funds it has to work with.
-This would require an additional \$500 million, which the department does not have, and which extend the implied promise of Cal-Vet loans to the thousands that would apply if this bill became law, when no money is available for such ment is able to make loans for slightly over 23 years only because a few Cal-Vet loan holders pay off their contracts prior to expiration of their regular terms.
-Any substantial extension of the present loan term presents a definite hazard to the ability of the Department of
+This would require an additional \$500 million, which the department does not have, and which is not available.
+It would be unfair to extend the implied promise of Cal-Vet loans to the thousands that would apply if this bill became law, when no money is available for such loans."